-The high carbon steel is less likely to chip and break when thrown.
-Because the blade isn’t completely straight, it will take some more practice to get the no-spin technique down with these knives.
-But, once you do get it, you’ll love throwing with them.
+The high-carbon steel is less likely to chip and break when thrown.
+Because the blade isn’t completely straight, getting the no-spin technique down with these knives will take some more practice.
+But, once you get it, you’ll love throwing with them.

 How to Choose a Throwing Knife

 There’s always a lot to consider when choosing a knife.
-But even more so when you are choosing a throwing knife.
+But even more so when you are selecting a throwing knife.

-Certain design features can make it very difficult to throw a knife, especially if you are trying to throw without spin.
-To make matters more complicated, many of the popular throwing knives do not meet competition guidelines!
+Specific design features can make it very difficult to throw a knife, especially if you are trying to throw it without spin.
+To make matters more complicated, many popular throwing knives do not meet competition guidelines!

-If you think you’ll be competing then take a look at the contest rules.
+If you think you’ll be competing, then look at the contest rules.
 Each contest has slightly different rules, but they generally have this in common about which knives are allowed: